GeorginaCarlisle/mini-challenges-coddy/README.md

 A repository to hold the mini challenges completed while using Coddy.

+## September Challenges

+- Fibonacci: Returns the nth number of the fibonacci sequence.
+- Number-palindrome: Checks if the given number is a palindrome.
+- Taxi-fare: Takes an array of distance and a base fare and calculates the price of the journey.
+- Title-case: Takes a string of words and returns the string with the first letter of each word capitalised.

 ## August Challenges

 Notes: First challenges.
 Heavy use of loops.